Andrew Moravcsik: Academic positions

+In 2023, he was awarded the Berlin Prize by the American Academy in Berlin.

 Academic publications

-With nearly 40,000 academic citations, Moravcsik is the most cited US-based political scientist of his cohort.
-These writings include one book, titled The Choice for Europe: Social Purpose and State Power from Messina to Maastricht, three edited volumes, and over 150 academic book chapters, journal articles, and reviews.
+With almost 49,000 academic citations, a recent study found that Moravcsik is the most cited US-based political scientist of his cohort.
+These writings include a book, entitled The Choice for Europe: Social Purpose and State Power from Messina to Maastricht, three edited volumes, and over 150 academic book chapters, journal articles, and reviews.
 The book, which the American Historical Review called "the most important work in the field" of modern European studies, attempts to explain why the member states of the European Union agreed to cede sovereignty to a supranational entity.

 Moravcsik's "liberal intergovernmentalist" theory of European integration is widely regarded as a plausible account of the emergence and evolution of the European Union.
 It stresses the issue-specific functional national interests of member states and goes on to analyze the interstate bargains they strike among themselves and the rational incentive to construct institutions to render enforcement and elaboration of those bargains credible.
 Quantitative studies of research citations in EU studies conclude that liberal intergovernmentalism currently serves as the "baseline" academic theory of European integration, that is, it is the theory that most often confirmed and taken as a baseline for further extensions or for identification of anomalies.
 A recent restatement of liberal intergovernmentalism, published in 2018, elaborates a future research agenda.

-Regarding international relations theory more generally, Moravcsik adheres to "liberal" theory in the sense that he seeks to explain state behavior with reference to variation in the underlying social purposes (substantive "preferences" or "fundamental national interests," material or ideational) that states derive from their embeddedness in an interdependent domestic and transnational civil society.
+Regarding international relations theory more generally, Moravcsik adheres to "liberal" theory in the sense that he seeks to explain state behavior with reference to variation in the underlying social purposes (substantive "national preferences" or "fundamental national interests," material or ideational) that states derive from their embeddedness in an interdependent domestic and transnational civil society.
 In contrast to realist, institutionalist, and various types of "constructivist" or "non-rational" theory, liberal theory privileges and directly theorizes social interdependence and globalization as the dominant force in world politics, past and present.
-Liberal theory, Moravcsik maintains, is not empirically sufficient to explain all of international relations, but it is analytically more fundamental than other types of international relations theory.
+Liberal theory, Moravcsik maintains, is empirically insufficient to explain much of international relations yet remains analytically more fundamental than other types of international relations theory, because it sets preconditions that are scope conditions under which other theories (such as realism, institutionalism and constructivism) affect world politics.

 Moravcsik advocates greater transparency and replicability of textual, qualitative and historical research in international relations, political science, and the social sciences more generally.
 To this end, he has proposed the use of "active citation" the use of precise footnotes hyperlinked to source material contained in an appendix or on a permanent qualitative data repository.
 He has worked with other scholars to extend this approach through the "Annotation for Transparent Inquiry" (ATI) initiative.
 Moravcsik's book The Choice for Europe was criticized for imprecise and misleading use of historical sources.